 The study samples consisted of Epinephelus fasciatus, commonly known as blacktip grouper, captured in the Alas Strait waters and marketed at the Tanjung Luar Fish Market.
 Fish sampling employed an accidental sampling technique, in which individuals encountered at the sampling site and considered relevant to the study objectives were selected as samples (Sugiyono, 2016).
 All of E. fasciatus individuals encountered during data collection were photographed using a smartphone camera and subsequently measured using WCS Image Tools software.

 Photographs of E. fasciatus individuals were taken following standardized procedures to ensure suitability for image-based measurement using WCS Image Tools.
 The photographs were captured in a perpendicular position under adequate lighting conditions and included a clearly visible measurement scale to ensure accurate fish length estimation.
-An example of the photographic procedure is presented in Figure 2.
+An example of the photographic procedure is presented in Plate 1.

-Figure 2.
+Plate 1.
 Total Length (TL) measurement of Epinephelus fasciatus

 The morphometric measurement conducted in this study was total length.
 According to Gigentika et al. (2025), total length is measured from the anterior tip of the snout to the posterior tip of the upper caudal fin.
 In this study, total length measurements were conducted using WCS Image Tools software by tracing the cursor from the anterior mouth tip to the outer edge of the caudal fin on the uploaded image.
 The total length value for each measured individual was then displayed automatically on the screen.